Skip to main content

 Who Will Hear Your Case?

 Your case will be heard by a small claims court commissioner, a temporary judge, or a judge.
 A commissioner has all the responsibilities and powers of a judge.
-A temporary judge (judge pro tem) is an attorney who volunteers his or her time to hear and decide cases.
+A temporary judge (judge pro tem) is an attorney who volunteers their time to hear and decide cases.
 A temporary judge also has all the responsibilities and powers of a judge.
 The judge may decide the case at the time of the hearing or mail the decision to the parties later.

 Notifying the Defendant of the Claim